 Black Friday & Cyber Monday | Facts & Statistics You Need to Know

-Black Friday (and Cyber Monday) unofficially mark the beginning of the Christmas shopping season.
+Black Friday (and Cyber Monday) unofficially mark the beginning of the Christmas shopping season and are equally important for both the eCommerce professionals and consumers.

 Black Friday’s date is determined by the holiday prior to it – Thanksgiving.
 Thanksgiving is celebrated every 4th Thursday in November.
 Black Friday comes the day after.